Zero-Shot Polygon Matching with Pre-trained Models for Pose Estimation and Polygon Cloud from Challenging Stereo: Methodology

-\paragraph{Local geometric correlation.} In local matching, local geometric distortions pose a significant obstacle to accurate polygon matching.
+In local matching, local geometric distortions pose a significant obstacle to accurate polygon matching.
 Even though preliminary registration may have been performed in the global matching, geometric distortions still exist locally due to the registration errors being globally optimal.
 To address this issue, we propose local geometric correlation, which is designed to further reduce local geometric distortions or ambiguities in the polygons to be matched.
-First, If the deep-spectral factor satisfies the conditions for a local homography transformation, the polygon is corrected locally.
-Then, the local geometric correlation is described by both their area discrepancy and geometric discrepancy.
-For the local geometric discrepancy $\beta$, we compute it using the graph-matching algorithm \cite{kioucheMaximumDiversitybasedPath2021}.
-It represents each node $v_i$ in all $N$ nodes of the graph (i.e., polygons) using its top-$k$ neighboring nodes embedding $\boldsymbol{\alpha}_i$.
-This enables the conversion of the graph into a vector embedding $\boldsymbol{A}=\left(\boldsymbol{\alpha}_\mathbf{1},...,\boldsymbol{\alpha}_{\boldsymbol{N}}\right)^\top$.
+First, if the DSF satisfies the conditions for a local homography transformation, the polygon is corrected locally.
+Then, the local geometric correlation is described by both their area discrepancy and the geometric discrepancy.